sikaeducation/curriculum/102/standards/explain-flow-of-execution-in-programs/topics/programming-conditional-logic/README.md

 ---

-If you reverse the condition of an `if` statement, you can reorder the blocks.
-These two are the same:
+If you reverse the condition of an `if` statement you can reorder the blocks.
+These are the same:

 ```js
 if (zipCode.length === 5){